neelsmith/kanones/src/main/tut/index.md

 ## Building blocks

-The Kanónes github repository at <https://github.com/neelsmith/kanones> includes the basic logic for parsing Greek morphology, written in the language of the [Stuttgart Finite State Transducer toolbox](http://www.cis.uni-muenchen.de/~schmid/tools/SFST/) (*SFST*).
+The kanónes github repository at <https://github.com/neelsmith/kanones> includes the basic logic for parsing Greek morphology, written in the language of the [Stuttgart Finite State Transducer toolbox](http://www.cis.uni-muenchen.de/~schmid/tools/SFST/) (*SFST*).
 You supply data for a specific corpus in simple tables (as described below).
 The Kanónes repository includes a build system that reads your data set, rewrites in the SFST notation, and combines this with the basic parsing logic to compile a parser.

 ## Detailed documentation